cchitsiang/awesome-stars/topics.md

 - [danielrearden/sse-z](https://github.com/danielrearden/sse-z) - A slim, easy-to-use wrapper around EventSource
 - [egoist/next-fullstack-starter](https://github.com/egoist/next-fullstack-starter) - Next.js + Prisma + TailwindCSS +TRPC
 - [erebe/personal-server](https://github.com/erebe/personal-server) - Personal server configuration with k3s
-- [jovotech/jovo-framework](https://github.com/jovotech/jovo-framework) - 🔈 The React for Voice and Chat: Build Apps for Alexa, Google Assistant, Messenger, Instagram, the Web, and more
+- [jovotech/jovo-framework](https://github.com/jovotech/jovo-framework) - 🔈 The React for Voice and Chat: Build Apps for Alexa, Messenger, Instagram, the Web, and more
 - [testimio/root-cause](https://github.com/testimio/root-cause) - 🔍  [DEPRECATED] Root Cause is a tool for troubleshooting Puppeteer and Playwright tests. 🔎
 - [woltapp/blurhash](https://github.com/woltapp/blurhash) - A very compact representation of a placeholder for an image.
 - [hashicorp/waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.